vsmalladi/somatic_dna_wdl/README.md

 <a name="write_input"/>

 ```
-usage: meta.py [-h] [--library {WGS,Exome}] [--interval-list {WGS,Exome}]
+usage: meta.py [-h] [--library {WGS,Exome}]
+               [--interval-list {SureSelect_V6plusCOSMIC.target.GRCh38_full_analysis_set_plus_decoy_hla}]
                [--genome {Human_GRCh38_full_analysis_set_plus_decoy_hla}]
                [--project PROJECT] [--pairs-file PAIRS_FILE]
                [--samples-file SAMPLES_FILE] [--wdl-file WDL_FILE]
                [--project-data PROJECT_DATA]
+               [--custom-inputs [CUSTOM_INPUTS [CUSTOM_INPUTS ...]]]
+               [--skip-validate SKIP_VALIDATE] --options OPTIONS

 optional arguments:
   -h, --help            show this help message and exit
+  --options OPTIONS     Options json file (required).
   --library {WGS,Exome}
                         Sequence library type.
-If not supplied define library using
+If not supplied define library
-                        --project-data
+                        using --project-data
   --interval-list {SureSelect_V6plusCOSMIC.target.GRCh38_full_analysis_set_plus_decoy_hla}
-                        File basename for interval list.If not supplied the default
+                        File basename for interval list.If not supplied the
-                        (the SureSelect interval list for your genome)
+                        default (the SureSelect interval list for your genome)
                         will be used
   --genome {Human_GRCh38_full_analysis_set_plus_decoy_hla}
                         Genome key to use for pipeline.
 If not supplied define
                         genome using --project-data
   --project PROJECT     Project name associated with account.
-                        If not supplied define genome using --project-data
+If not supplied
+                        define genome using --project-data
   --pairs-file PAIRS_FILE
                         JSON file with items that are required to have
                         "tumor", "normal" sample_ids defined.
 If not supplied
                         define pairing using --project-data
   --samples-file SAMPLES_FILE
                         Not generally required.
-If steps run only require sample_id
+If steps run only require
-                        and do not use pairing information sample info
+                        sample_id and do not use pairing information sample
-                        can be populated with a CSV file.
-The CSV file requires
+                        info can be populated with a CSV file.
+The CSV file
-                        a columns named ["sampleId"].
+                        requires a columns named ["sampleId"].
 If not supplied
                         define samples using --project-data
   --wdl-file WDL_FILE   WDL workflow.
 To output an input JSON that matches a
                         WDL workflow parse the workflow file in as a flag.
   --project-data PROJECT_DATA
-                        Optional JSON file with project pairing, sample, genome
+                        Optional JSON file with project pairing, sample,
-                        build, library and interval list information
+                        genome build, library and interval list information
+  --custom-inputs [CUSTOM_INPUTS [CUSTOM_INPUTS ...]]
+                        Optional JSON file with custom input variables.
+The
+                        name of the variable in the input file must match the
+                        name of the variable in the WDL workflow.
+It is not
+                        required that the input specify the workflow.
+By
+                        default the input will be added to the top-level
+                        workflow.
+  --skip-validate SKIP_VALIDATE
+                        Skip the step where input files are validated.
+                        Otherwise all gs//: URIs will be checked to see that a
+                        file exists.
+Disable with caution.Cromwell will launch
+                        instances and run without checking.
+Test a small pairs
+                        file to ensure all references exist and at least some
+                        sample input files can be read by the current user.

 ```

 Command

 ```
 # Create input json
 python wdl_port/tools/meta.py \